Budget & Financial Reports

 - The Finance Department provides services to other departments and personnel of the city, including the Mayor and City Council.

 Every year, the City Council approves a budget for the next fiscal year.
 The fiscal year (FY) for Centerville is from July 1 to June 30th of each year.
-Generally, the Council uses the last meeting in June to amend the current year’s budget to reflect realized revenues and expenditures and to pass the budget for the upcoming fiscal year.
+Generally, the Council uses the first meeting in June to amend the current year’s budget to reflect realized revenues and expenditures and to pass the budget for the upcoming fiscal year.

 - To view previously approved budget documents, view the City Budget Documents Archive